Leased Line vs Fibre Broadband What Is the Best Choice for Your Business?

 Fibre Ethernet is the most common type of leased line circuit and offers the highest performance.
 It comprises a fibre connection directly from the network to your premises (even if FTTC is unavailable in the area), which means that speed and reliability is unparalleled.

-Ethernet over Fibre-to-the Cabinet (EoFTTC) works in a similar way to FTTC, except that the once the signal has reached the street cabinet it continues to travel to your business premises over a fibre connection rather than via copper wiring.
+Ethernet over Fibre-to-the-Cabinet (EoFTTC) works in a similar way to FTTC, except that the once the signal has reached the street cabinet it continues to travel to your business premises over a fibre connection rather than via copper wiring.
 As a result of the increased availability of fibre, EoFTTC is now accessible throughout most of the UK which makes it a popular option.

 Another option is Ethernet First Mile (EFM) which is an end-to-end Ethernet solution delivered over multiple copper wires, connecting your premises directly to the network.
 This option is perfect for businesses who need reliability and speed and can predict their future data requirements.

 Businesses that operate over multiple sites may wish to consider a point-to-point leased line solution for data transfer.
 Point-to-point uses copper or fibre cables to connect each site to a central network, keeping performance reliable and data secure.
+Learn more about GEA dedicated lines for businesses.

 What are the pros and cons of leased lines?